heart

 The Challenge

-Categories used in transportation surveys—and, hence, the way statistics are gathered and analyzed—may not properly account for caring work.
+Categories used in transportation surveys—and, hence, the way statistics are gathered and analyzed—may not properly account for caring work—that is unpaid labor performed by adults for children or other dependents, including labor related to the upkeep of a household.
 Public transport systems are typically designed around the needs of commuters (people traveling between their homes and places of paid employment).
 The mobility associated with caring work, including childcare and elder care, has typically not figured into transportation design.

-The innovative concept “mobility of care” provides a perspective for “recognizing and revaluing care work” (Sánchez de Madariaga, 2009).
-Incorporating “caring work” into user surveys helps to identify the significant number of trips that women and men make for this purpose (see below).
+The innovative concept "mobility of care" provides a perspective for "recognizing and revaluing care work" (Sánchez de Madariaga, 2009).
+Incorporating "caring work" into user surveys helps to identify the significant number of trips that women and men make for this purpose.
+Understanding gender differences in public transportation is important for understanding climate change and planning efficient housing and neighborhoods.

 Gendered Innovations:

-3. Gathering data disaggregated by sex and other variables intersecting with sex and gender (such as income, family status, etc.) improves transportation research and policy.
+3. Gathering data disaggregated by sex and other factors intersecting with sex and gender (such as income, family status, etc.) improves transportation research and policy.

 Go to Full Case Study